git-sou/Recommender_Systems/README.md

 Recommender systems can be classified into 3 types:
 - Simple recommenders: offer generalized recommendations to every user, based on popularity and/or genre.

 - Content-based recommenders: suggest similar items based on a particular item.
-This system uses item metadata, such as genre, author, description, etc. to make these recommendations.
+This system uses item metadata, such as genre, author, etc. to make these recommendations.
 The general idea behind these recommender systems is that if a person liked a particular item, he or she will also like an item that is similar to it.

 - Collaborative filtering engines: these systems try to predict the rating or preference that a user would give an item-based on past ratings and preferences of other users.
-Collaborative filters don't require item metadata.

 ## Movies metadata
 In this section, you will build a simplified clone of IMDB Top 250 Movies using metadata collected from IMDB.